 Nov.
 16-18, 2009

-Sunny Phoenix was home to NBIA’s 19th Fall Training Institute.
+Sunny Phoenix was home to INBIA’s 19th Fall Training Institute.
 More than 140 incubation and economic development professionals from around the world attended in-depth workshops.
 Attendees learned strategies for developing an incubator, advancing an already existing program and more.

 Kansas City, Mo.